-Specific topics and questions to be addressed over the two days include,
+Specific topics to be addressed over the two days include,

 Detailed course notes will be provided to all participants and practice examples referenced over the two days.
 Text provided and used in the course: Yin, R.P.
 Applications of Case Study Research (Sage, 2012).

-The course begins with a discussion of fundamental concepts from the science of survey methodology.
-Students will gain an understanding of the multiple sources of survey error that must be minimized to achieve quality results.
-The course then takes a very practical turn, focusing on how the various sources of survey error can be minimize through best practices for writing questions; visual design of questions (drawing on concepts from the vision sciences); putting individual questions together into a formatted questionnaire; designing web surveys; fielding surveys and encouraging response by mail, web, or in a mixed-mode design; and mixing multiple modes to minimize error.
+Students will gain an understanding of the multiple sources of survey error and how to identify and fix commonly occurring survey issues.
+The course will cover writing questions; visual design of questions (drawing on concepts from the vision sciences); putting individual questions together into a formatted questionnaire; designing web surveys; designing for multiple modes; and fielding surveys and encouraging response by mail, web, or in a mixed-mode design.

 Prerequisites: Understanding of evaluation and research design.